HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

     description="TODO",
     chart_url="",
     sheets_gid="",
-    sql_file=".sql"
+    sql_file=""
   )
 }}

 _Figure 1.43.
 The most popular transition properties by percent of pages._

 As seen last year the most common usage is to apply transitions to all animatable properties with the `all` keyword.
-This usage has grown to 53% (up 7 percentage points), it is followed by `opacity`, at 50% pf pages including transitions.
+This usage has grown to 53% <span class="numeric-good">(▲7 percentage points)</span>, it is followed by `opacity`, at 50% pf pages including transitions.

 {{ figure_markup(
     image=".png",